MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/teams-in-hc.md

 Use the complete meetings platform in Microsoft Teams to schedule, manage, and conduct virtual visits with patients.

 - If your organization already uses Electronic Health Records, or EHR, you can integrate Microsoft Teams for a more seamless experience.
 Microsoft Teams Electronic Health Record (EHR) Connector makes it easy for clinicians to launch a virtual patient visit or consultation with another provider in Teams directly from the EHR system.
-To learn more, see [Virtual visits with Teams - Integration into EHR](ehr-admin.md).
+To learn more, see [Virtual visits with Teams - Integration into Cerner EHR](ehr-admin-cerner.md) and [Virtual visits with Teams - Integration into Epic EHR](ehr-admin.md).
 - If you aren't using a supported EHR, you can use Microsoft Bookings and the Bookings app in Teams.
 To learn more, see [Virtual visits with Teams and the Bookings app](../bookings-virtual-visits.md).

 ![Virtual visits with Microsoft Teams.](../../media/virtual-visits-teams.png)